maptime/lexington/_posts/2015-05-20-maptimelex-may-meetup.md

 rsvp: https://www.eventbrite.com/e/geospatial-analysis-w-turfjs-for-realsies-edition-tickets-16929329079
 ---

 Don't adjust your glasses!
 Indeed, you're seeing things correctly.
-Because of a last-minute change in April our Mike Dillion's introduction to [TurfJS](http://turfjs.org/) is the topic for our May meetup.
+Because of a last-minute change in April Mike Dillion's introduction to [TurfJS](http://turfjs.org/) is the topic for our May meetup.
 TurfJS is a powerful, new JavaScript library for doing geospatial analysis in the browser.
 We'll be meeting at 6:45 PM on Wednesday, April 15th at [CirrusMio](http://cirrusmio.com/) (154 Constitution St).

 [![http://cirrusmio.com/](http://maptime.github.io/lexington/img/cirrusmio_logo_full.png) ](http://cirrusmio.com/)